 Hurricane Katrina | Fundraising

 The Hurricane Katrina Project was a collaborative effort by the design community to help effect change through our work.
 Signed and numbered, limited-edition projects were donated by designers and the sold to benefit the victims of hurricane.
-All funds raised went directly to the Red Cross.
+All funds raised went directly to the American Red Cross.

 ABOUT OUR PROJECT